Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Introduction to dynamic components.

 **Thoughts:** Max calls slots and dynamic components "advance component concepts".
 However, I took to them very quickly, much quicker than I did the previous component concepts.
 I even memorized the syntax very quickly.
 I think the overall leaner syntax and boilerplate of Vue is helping immensely.
 I still need to work on passing data between components, but based on what I'm reading online, that might come naturally when I start learning about VueX.

+### Day 87: Tuesday, April 23rd, 2019

+**Today's Progress:** Introduction to forms in Vue.

+**Thoughts:** I spent most of the day fixing errors that VSCode was having with a Vue plugin.
+I say "fixing".
+In reality, I just learned a workaround for the error I was having.
+Oh well, lol.
+After that, I was introduced to forms in Vue, but I didn' have muh time to work with it.
+I did start to realize the power of two-way data binding, though.
+I can see how it can accomplish a lot with very little syntax.